Coastal Engineering Certificate Program (CECP)

 How to register and access a course?

 Students are enrolled as Non-Degree Students.
 This simply means you are not presently interested in seeking a graduate degree (MS or PhD) , and do not need to formally apply and be admitted to the Graduate School meeting all eligibility criteria.
-However, all four courses taken in a non-degree status, may be applied to the graduate degree at a later date, if you are interested, apply, and are admitted as a Degree-Seeking Student.
+However, all four courses taken in a non-degree status, may be applied to the graduate degree at a later date, if you are interested, apply, and are admitted as a Degree-Seeking Student (B or better grade required).
 Please see the FAQ for more information.
 Please also see the link for how to obtain the MS degree online.

 Once registered, you will be provided with an ODU Student E-Mail Account to access the video stream for your class.
 Go to the ODU Student E-Mail web page for more information.
 This Student E-Mail Account is also needed to access the Blackboard course system that will be used for homework submittals and all communication needs in each class.